Bryan Davis (author)

 Bryan is a graduate of the University of Florida (B.S. in Industrial Engineering).
 In high school, he was a member of the National Honor Society and voted Most Likely to Succeed.
 Although he is now a full-time writer, Bryan was a computer professional for over 20 years.
 In trying to get published he was rejected over 200 times.
-He lives with his wife, Susie, and two of their seven children in western Tennessee.
 One of his daughters, Amanda L. Davis, wrote Precisely Terminated, Noble Imposter, and Viral Execution, three books in the Cantral Chronicles series.

 Bryan began to focus on writing fantasy after having a dream about a boy who breathed fire.
 Eventually this grew into Raising Dragons, his first published work of fiction.

 Publications

 Bryan Davis has written several Christian fiction series and other novels, many of them also Christian.

 Dragons In Our Midst

-Dragons In Our Midst is an American Christian fantasy book series written by Bryan Davis.
+Dragons in our Midst is an American Christian fantasy book series written by Bryan Davis.
 It follows the story of Billy Bannister and Bonnie Silver, two modern day American teenagers who each have one parent that was once a dragon.
 Because of their dragon heritage, they each have unique traits, which they use in their battles against the evil dragon slayers.

 The first book, Raising Dragons was published in 2004, and the last book, Tears of a Dragon in 2005.
 A prequel/sequel series, Oracles of Fire was written, beginning with Eye of the Oracle in 2006 and ending with The Bones of Makaidos in 2009.
 A third series, Children of the Bard, began with Song of the Ovulum in 2011 and ended with Omega Dragon in 2015.